Brands Hatch: 1980s

 A fortnight later, for the second time in three years, Britain staged two Grands Prix in one season; in July, the British Grand Prix was held at Silverstone, but the loss of a race in New York City made a date available in Europe towards the end of the season.
 The management team led by John Webb made a bid for it and won the right to host the Grand Prix d’Europe on 6 October.
-It was fitting that Nigel Mansell should score his first Grand Prix on this occasion, at the wheel of a Williams-Honda FW10B, completing the 75 laps of the Grand Prix Circuit, at a speed of 125.795 mph from Ayrton Senna's Lotus-Renault 97T and teammate Keke Rosberg in the other Williams.
+It was fitting that Nigel Mansell should score his first Grand Prix win on this occasion, at the wheel of a Williams-Honda FW10B, completing the 75 laps of the Grand Prix Circuit, at a speed of 125.795 mph from Ayrton Senna's Lotus-Renault 97T and teammate Keke Rosberg in the other Williams.
 Alain Prost brought his McLaren-TAG MP4/2B home in fourth, to win become the 1985 World Drivers' Championship.

 In October that year, rumours started to circulate regarding the future of Motor Circuit Developments; at the time the property of Eagle Star Holdings which had been sold to British American Tobacco.
 This caused some alarm as to the future of the circuits.
 Thanks to the efforts of John Webb, John Foulston, the then Chairman of Atlantic Computers plc and a staunch enthusiast of motorsport, secured the future of Brands Hatch, Oulton Park and Snetterton for 'the foreseeable future' in a £5.25m bid.
 Early in 1987, he added Cadwell Park to his fold, which came to be known as the Brands Hatch Leisure Group.